๐Ÿง ๐Ÿ’›

 Scenario: The Hallway

 Someone knocked Marcus's books to the floor and kept walking without looking back.
 Marcus stands still in the hallway, looking at the scattered books.
-His expression is quiet.
+Their expression is quiet.

 Q1: What might Marcus be feeling? (select all that apply)